ashufelt/LoserPoolWebsite/LoserPickPool/Loser Pick Tasks.md

 ## Todo for MVP

 - [ ] Make visual diagram of code organization.  <br>Will help for adding more complexity, and identifying currently existing spaghetti
-- [ ] Register Username with a PIN
-- [ ] Only list teams that are available for that user

 ## In Progress

+- [ ] Check PIN for making a pick
+- [ ] List a user's picks to them

 ## Completed

+- [ ] Register Username with a PIN
 - [ ] Week function: disable picks Sunday and Monday
 - [ ] Week function: don't show current picks until they are locked on Sunday
 - [ ] Show list of picks all the time